diederiknl/bierendb/README.md

 **9 okt 2023**

 Work in progress: Creating the SQLITE database.
 Why was databases fun again?
+THE **SQLITEDATABASE IS NOT STABLE AT THIS POINT**.

++ Added bieren
++ Added brouwerijen